srynobio/Salvo/README.md

 ```bash
  ./Salvo -a kingspeak-guest -p kingspeak-guest -UID u000001 -cf fastQvalidator.cmd.txt -t 5:00:00 -ql 30 -jps 20
 ```
 This will submit all commands in the fastQvalidator.cmd.txt file each with a limit of 5 hours containing 20 jobs.
-Importantly, only thirty jobs will be maintained in the queue at anyone time, allowing other members usage and avoid "locking out" others if your jobs are expected to run > ~1 hour.
+Importantly, only thirty jobs will be maintained in the queue at anyone time, allowing other members usage and avoid *locking out* others if your jobs are expected to run > ~1 hour.

 The example sbatch script will look like the following: